dotmenu/dotmenu/README.md

+## Project renamed and moved

+The project has been renamed to Dotmenu and moved to https://github.com/dotmenu/dotmenu

 # CrystalSharp

 CrystalSharp is a C# package designed to simplify the creation of menus in console applications.
 With CrystalSharp, you can easily create interactive menus for user interaction.